blog categories

 Eloping in Garmisch-Partenkirchen is a timeless choice that can be crafted year round.

 With that in mind, it is very crowded almost all year round.
 If you’re looking for a more off the beaten path option, Berchtesgaden National Park (above) is my recommendation.
-However, if you’re looking for a luxury adventure experience with all the bells and whistles, Garmisch is hard to beat.
-It’s a top destination for hikers, mountain bikers and skiiers.
-You’ll also find a number of luxury, 5 star hotels, spas and restaurants in the area.

 Where to Elope in the Allgäuer Alps and Oberstdorf

 Oberstdorf is home to the Nebelhorn, one of Germany’s tallest mountain peaks.
 The trails, lakes and accommodation in this area are world class.
 In Allgäu, you can find a number of wedding or elopement worthy locations.
 I strongly recommend the hikes in this area such as the Gaisalpsee, or sunrise cable car tours up to the Nebelhorn.
+If you really want something unique, make the difficult trek up to Schrecksee.

 Just like Berchtesgaden and Garmisch, Allgäu is a popular tourism destination.
 Due to that, you won’t have problems finding hotels and accomodation, but I definitely recommend booking early.
-Füsse, the Alpsee and the famous Neuschwanstein castle are not far away either!

-2. Where to Get Married or Elope in Germany: Castles
+Where to Get Married or Elope in Germany: Castles

-Burg Eltz Castle Wedding Photography
+Burg Eltz Castle Elopement Photography

 Burg Eltz is an 850 year old castle tucked away in a quiet valley just outside Koblenz, Germany in Rhineland-Phalz.
 It’s remained owned and operated by descendants of the “Eltz” family for 33 generations.
 It was recently renovated true to its original architecture, and it’s absolutely picturesque.